Application, Admission & Enrollment

 Please note: Students who do not receive financial aid are encouraged to log in now at mesServices.etudiant.gouv.fr to create an account and streamline the process.

-The CVEC is a fee “intended to support the reception and social, health, cultural, and athletic support services provided to students, and to strengthen preventive health and health education initiatives carried out for their benefit.”
+The CVEC is a fee “intended to support the social, health, cultural, and athletic support and services provided to students and to strengthen preventive health and health education initiatives designed for them.”

 Regardless of your situation (whether you have paid the CVEC or are exempt), you must provide a CVEC certificate when you register or re-register.